geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/index.md

 A competitive analysis indicates that our pricing model is competitive, and that we must find a way to effectively market our unique features.

+To help us diagnose problems and allocate resources, we define a GGC customer lifecycle model consisting of three phases: customer acquisition, customer evaluation, and customer retention.

-Finally, we propose a set of activities in preparation for 2026 to improve customer acquisition, retention, and satisfaction.
+Finally, we propose a set of activities in preparation for 2026 intended to improve customer acquisition, evaluation, and retention.